rgragulraj/me/projects/lerobot/lerobot.md

 ## Abstract

 I'm building a full imitation learning pipeline from scratch on low-cost hardware—because I wanted to prove it's possible without a $50K robot.
-Custom SO-101 arm, Xbox controller for teleoperation, smartphone as the eyes, and LeRobot doing the heavy lifting.
-The goal: train policies (ACT, Diffusion) that can actually perform dexterity tasks on real hardware.
+Custom SO-101 arm, Xbox joystick for teleoperation, Droid cam on my phone and OpenCV on my laptop for visual, and LeRobot doing the heavy lifting.
+I used ACT policy training for imitation learning and am currently working on building my own policies.

 ---